tik9/apps/motivation.md

 What you can expect from me:

 - am an active [developer](https://stackexchange.com/users/1886776/timo?tab=activity)
-- have willingness to learn in fields of
+- have willingness to learn in fields of DevOps

 &nbsp;
 &nbsp;

 My salary expectation is negotiable and I am flexible regarding it.
-The job matters, not the money.
+The job matters, not the salary.

-Currently I am working on an IT project (second level support for Windows) for a german car company in a remote environment on Windows and O365 problems and Software deployment.
+Currently I am working on an IT project (second level support for Windows clients) for a german car company on Windows and Office 365 problems.

-I can start as soon as needed.
+I can start as soon as needed and look for a remote part-time job with 30 hours per week.
+I am not flexible regarding relocation.

 Kind regards